-As we reach the middle of summer our minds are often turning to holidays, whether we are enjoying them in our own July garden or travelling further afield.
+As we reach the middle of summer our minds are often turning to holidays, whether we are enjoying them in our own garden or travelling further afield.

-July is a month to give plenty of TLC to your garden to keep it at its peak and making sure that it’s kept in good condition for your return if going away.
-Read our guide to July gardening jobs to find out what to do this month and helpful gardening tips from our Hillier experts to keep your garden at its best.
+July is a month to give plenty of tender loving care to your garden to keep it at its peak and making sure that it’s kept in good condition for your return if you’re going away.

 What to Enjoy in your Garden in July